 There are actually a ton of uses for spent coffee grounds you didn’t know about.
 Here are some of my favorites but this is by no means an exhaustive list:

-- Cleaning abrasive: Adding coffee grounds to hand or dish soap, it provides an abrasive that makes cleaning stubbornly dirty hands and pots a lot easier while being more gentle than something like steel wool.
+• Cleaning abrasive: Adding coffee grounds to hand or dish soap, it provides an abrasive that makes cleaning stubbornly dirty hands and pots a lot easier while being more gentle than something like steel wool.

-- Absorbing odor: Coffee grounds are great at absorbing nasty odors.
+• Absorbing odor: Coffee grounds are great at absorbing nasty odors.
 Put spent grounds in an open container and put it in the fridge to get rid of some nasty smells.
 Of course it’s not a replacement for cleaning properly but it’ll help in a pinch.

-- Insect repellant: Insects are not as big a fan of coffee as you are.
+• Insect repellant: Insects are not as big a fan of coffee as you are.
 Leaving it in the open can help but it’s best to put a little bit in an essential oil burner.
 Using the ones with an open flame works best.
 The electric ones might not like coffee grounds as much.
 You can also sprinkle grounds through your garden and around plants.
-It’s good to use in the garden anyways.
+It’s good to use in the garden anyway.

-- In the garden: There is a surprising amount of benefits for coffee grounds in the garden.
-It can help composting, reduce the PH level of your soil, be used to grow mushrooms on and more.
+• In the garden: There is a surprising amount of benefits for coffee grounds in the garden.
+It can help composting, reduce the PH level of your soil, be used to grow mushrooms on, and more.

-- Body scrub: Coffee grounds can be used as a body or face scrub.
-It’s a much more environmentally friendly alternative to scrubs that use micro plastics.
+• Body scrub: Coffee grounds can be used as a body or face scrub.
+It’s a much more environmentally friendly alternative to scrubs that use microplastics.

-Note: There are also a ton of coffee grounds uses for skin health.
+Note: There are also a ton of coffee grounds used for skin health.
 However, I’d recommend using fresh coffee grounds for those uses.
 Most of the skin health benefits from coffee come from the caffeine.
 Caffeine is quite easy to dissolve in water so after brewing with grounds, most of the caffeine will be gone.
 So if you want to make a scrub with the full benefits of caffeine, it’s best to use fresh grounds.

 Recommended Espresso Equipment